chanosky/Refer-A-Friend-Module/README.md

 It is important to keep these limitations in mind when using this script and to thoroughly test the script on different operating systems and browsers before using it in a production environment.

 > Do not change any thing inside the folders, just change commented variables inside *GlobalTestData.py* changing any variables or paths might incur issues when running.

+## Bugs and issues found

+Share Button
+	- CORS issue?
+After many attempts to share, it will have an issue and user will not be able to share anymore, if this is expected, the site should have an error message which indicates the error to the user.

+Send to Email box
+	- should not accept invalid emails
+		- sample test data www@test.com!!
+		- email with leading spaces (   space@test.com)
+		- email with more that 254 characters

+Personalized box
+	- No validations for how many characters max
+	- Accepts "spaces only", it should not accept spaces only.

+Webpage loads very slow